espressif/esp-idf/docs/en/security/flash-encryption.rst

 Scope of Flash Encryption
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Whenever the ``FLASH_CRYPT_CNT`` eFuse is set to a value with an odd number of bits, all flash content accessed via the MMU's flash cache is transparently decrypted.
+Whenever the ``{IDF_TARGET_CRYPT_CNT}`` eFuse is set to a value with an odd number of bits, all flash content accessed via the MMU's flash cache is transparently decrypted.
 It includes:

 - Executable application code in flash (IROM).
 - All read-only data stored in flash (DROM).